shnigi/whattoeat_v2/README.md

 Express servers React directly from frontend build and api in the same server.
 Apache only as proxy.

+Previously two domains for backend and frontend using apache + node.

-TODO: deploy with docker and add proxypass to apache /api calls
+TODO: deploy with docker and add proxypass to apache /api calls with docker-compose prod